 - Beat the eggs with a handheld electric mixer until smooth, then beat in the melted butter.
 Add the brown sugar, white sugar, salt, flour, milk, and vanilla extract and beat thoroughly.

 - Spread the filling evenly in the pre-baked pastry shell.

 Baking the Pie (50 min + 2 hrs cooling)

 - Bake at 350 F for 15 minutes, then remove from the oven and use the pecan halves to form a decorative pattern of concentric circles on top.
 Start with the outer edge and work your way in.

-- Lower the oven temperature to 300 F, and bake for 35 minutes, until the middle of pie has only a slight wobble when shaken.
+- Lower the oven temperature to 300 F, and bake for 35 minutes, until the middle has only a slight wobble when shaken.
 The filling should be puffed up, the edges should be set, and the nuts should be a darker brown.